jkaagh/drinking-game-real/README.md

 Will turn into:

-<Johannes cannot come up with a good example, so Magnus suggests writing this.
-Johannes is now happy.`
+> Johannes cannot come up with a good example, so Magnus suggests writing this.
+Johannes is now happy.

 You can have up to 50 {p}'s, and as many players as you want.
 To see how it works, check out the code here: /frontend/src/methods/generateCards.js

 ### Try it out
 Try it out for yourself by visiting https://drinkoo.onrender.com and login with the password 'linkedindemo' to test creating your own decks or use what others have created.

+Please note the app is not ready for public use, contact me if you want an account.

 ### Technicalities
 Please note that the login system is only temporary and will be replaced with a normal user authentication system once the app is developed for public use.
 Features such as a deck browser with sharing, rating, and copying will also be added.